herburos/herburos.github.io/_posts/2020-03-21-resiliency-retry.markdown

 - If you continually overwhelm a service with retry requests, it will take the service longer to recover
 - you should log the details of failure and your retry execution
 - for transactions be careful with consistency and the tradeoff between retry and rollback costs
-- be specific about the situations that you want to retry (white/black list mechanism)
+- be specific about the situations that you want to retry (a white/black list mechanism)
 - it is a good practice to retry behind a circuit breaker for better failure management
 - retry storm : self-inflicted denial-of-service attack
 - retry budget: the ratio between regular requests and retries
 - retry with async can cause problems in ordering of messages in message queues
-- use jitter
+- use jitter with back-off to alleviate global retry synchronization

 ## Case Study 1 - AWS Lambda Functions
 Using lambda functions, many issues can result retires and duplicated requests, to prepare for these occurrences your function must always be `idempotent`.